tars/tars/docs/en/file-structure.md

 Any component can be can be embedded into another component.

 All images from asstes will be moved to static/img/assets/component_name or static/img/assets/component_name/embedded_component_name, if current component is embedded into another.
-Images are files with extension svg, png, jpg, jpeg, jpe, gif, tiff and bmp.
+Images are files with extensions svg, png, jpg, jpeg, jpe, gif, tiff and bmp.
 Other files will be moved to components-assets (the name of folder is depend on option fs.componentsFolderName).

 The basic idea is to make the component as much isolated structure as possible.
 You can use the [BEM](https://ru.bem.info), [web components](http://webcomponents.org) (and their [realization from Google](https://www.polymer-project.org)), something else.
 You can do everything by old-fashioned way, all markup is in one component, but it is not recommended.
 If we talk in BEM terms, each component is a block.
 There is an [excellent lecture](https://www.youtube.com/watch?v=pyAYbbDJjPo) on how to organize your code.

 Page templates are in `pages` folder.
 Pages are layouts and should contain as little code as possible.
-To create a new page just copy the existing (or _template) and rename it or run [tars add-page](https://github.com/tars/tars-cli/blob/master/docs/en/commands.md#tars-add-page-pagename).
+To create a new page just copy the existing one (or _template) and rename it or run [tars add-page](https://github.com/tars/tars-cli/blob/master/docs/en/commands.md#tars-add-page-pagename).
-Also, you can add component via TARS-CLI — [tars add-component](https://github.com/tars/tars-cli/blob/master/docs/en/commands.md#tars-add-module-modulename).
+Also, you can add components via TARS-CLI — [tars add-component](https://github.com/tars/tars-cli/blob/master/docs/en/commands.md#tars-add-module-modulename).

-## Folder static for structure
+## Folder structure for static files

 We assume that Scss was chosen as a css-preprocessor.

 ```
 static/                                     # Folder for static-files.
 You can choose the name for that folder in tars-config.js
     └── fonts/                              # Fonts (can contain subdirectories)
     └── img/                                # Images.
 You can choose the name for that folder in tars-config.js
         └── content/                        # Images for content (can contain subdirectories)